The women's NCAA Tournament had center stage. The stars, and the games, delivered in a big way

 This was not just another night for women's basketball.
 The buzz built throughout the day.
 Rapper Travis Scott told his nearly 12 million followers on X, the site formerly known as Twitter, that Monday "might be one for the illest days in women's sports historyyyyyyy."
 And Hall of Famer Magic Johnson let his 5.2 million followers know he considered Monday's two-game slate "one of the best in history."

 The games didn't disappoint.
-Bettors took notice, too — even a 4:15 p.m. start time in Las Vegas didn't keep LSU-Iowa from setting records, a surefire gauge of whether or not people had interest.
+Bettors took notice, too — even a 4:15 p.m. start time in Las Vegas didn't keep LSU-Iowa from setting records, a surefire gauge of whether people had interest.

-“It is the biggest handle we’ve seen for a women’s game," Jay Kornegay, executive vice president of race and sports operations at Westgate Las Vegas, said shortly before game time.
+“It is the biggest handle we’ve seen for a women’s game," Jay Kornegay, executive vice president of race and sports operations at Westgate Las Vegas, said shortly before tipoff.
 “It’s already surpassed last year's final with these two teams.”

 It was a perfect storm.
 Even in defeat, Reese understood the magnitude of the moment.